Benunc/scripturememory/workers/API.md

 **Rate Limiting**
 - Limited to 5 requests per minute per email
 - Returns 429 Too Many Requests when limit is exceeded

+**Verse Set Feature**
+- Optional `verseSet` parameter can be included to specify a predefined set of verses
+- If provided, the verse set will be automatically added to new user accounts during registration
+- Available verse sets: `default`, `childrens_verses`, `gpc_youth`
+- If no verse set is specified, the `default` set is used for new users

 #### Verify Magic Link
 ```http